Details

 It started well, but then .....

 Yes, the first 4 episodes did excite me, and started to wonder where the hidden agenda was.
 Ok, i got it.
 Then afterwards, it became boring and the story seems to be dragging with no excitement at all except for their cute faces.
 I like Joong, but didnt quite like the character Joke, who is sort of dominating and possessive in a non-aggressive way.
 As of Dunk, I think he could have done better.
 How come he was so expressive in episode 1 when doing a story telling session with an animation, but then his acting and expression became monotonous?.
-Not sure if i wanted to continue to the end, but oh well, I've reached episode 10 anyway/Was this review helpful to you?
+Not sure if i wanted to continue to the end, but oh well, I've reached episode 10 anyway/

 This review may contain spoilers